maxijabase/sm-restart-on-update/README.md

 1. Install nosoop's SteamPawn extension
 2. Upload the plugin to your `addons/sourcemod/plugins` directory
+3. Upload the translations file to your `addons/sourcemod/translations/restartonupdate.phrases.txt`
-3. Restart your server or load the plugin with `sm plugins load restartonupdate`
+4. Restart your server or load the plugin with `sm plugins load restartonupdate`
-4. Edit the configuration in `cfg/sourcemod/restartonupdate.cfg` as needed
+5. Edit the configuration in `cfg/sourcemod/restartonupdate.cfg` as needed

 ## Configuration